juhasipo/JMobster/README.markdown

 The example implementation uses higher level *JavaScriptWriter* for output.
-The first generic parameter must match your *Validator* (in this case *MyValidator*) and the second must match or be super clasee for the writer that your frameworks' *ValidatorWriterManager* uses.
+The first generic parameter must match your *Validator* (in this case *MyValidator*) and the second must match or be super clasee for the writer that your framework's *ValidatorWriterManager* uses.
+More about implementing *ValidatorWriterManager* is discused in chapter Supporting New Target Framework.

 In the constructor you will have to give the type of *Validator* your *ValidatorWriter* supports.
 This has to be done manually due to Java's type erasure.
 The writing itself is implemented in *write* method.
 You will get the writer to use and the validator as parameters.
 There is also *isLast* boolean parameter which is true if the validator you are writing is the last validator for the current *ModelField*.

 **Notice**: *ValidatorWriters* instances are reused so the internal state will stay across calls.